twilsonpierce/react-coding-challenge/README.md

-# Stan Coding Challenge

-> Welcome to the Stan Coding Challenge!

 ## Overview

 To complete this challenge, you will need to write a simple [React](https://facebook.github.io/react/) based web app, and provide us the source files to be built.